 Many major manufacturers have stated that they would not honor a warranty claim for the repaired area, however, they would honor a warranty claim for the remainder of the frame.

 It is prudent that you, as a consumer, educate yourself on the nuances of the warranty contact from your bike’s manufacturer.
 Additionally, always make sure to understand your rights as a consumer.
 The Federal Trade Commission (FTC), the nation's consumer protection agency, says it’s illegal for a dealer to deny your warranty coverage simply because repairs were performed by someone else: the burden of proof that product failure resulted from previous repairs lies on them.

 The concept of insurance is to make you whole again should you suffer a loss.
 You can insure your bike for the amount of money you spent buying the bike and adding accessories, such as a GPS, and upgrading components or the wheelset.
 Example; you purchased the bike for $3000 and added a $2000 wheelset, plus you upgraded the derailleur from mechanical to electrical at a cost of $750.
 You now have an insurable value of $5750.

-The Velosurance policy, issued by Markel Specialty Insurance, is known as a “stated value-replacement cost" policy.
-This means that the client “states” the "replacement value" to be insured and that is the amount covered, subject to the client chosen deductible, with no deduction for depreciation.
+The Velosurance policy, issued by Markel Specialty Insurance, is known as a stated value-replacement cost policy.
+This means that the client states the value that can be verified and that is the amount covered, subject to the client chosen deductible, with no deduction for age or depreciation.